Last Updated on January 29, 2024 by Carrie Stephens

 A parrot with crop stasis shouldn’t eat for 24 to 48 hours (under vet advisement) until intestinal tract motility is restored.
 This should be combined with fluid therapy to avoid dehydration.

 Emptying the crop, antibiotics, crop washes, and manual blockage removal may be required.

-What Causes Sour Crop in Parrots?
+Causes of Sour Crop in Parrots

 There are many causes of sour crop, including problems with the digestive tract, toxicities, and metabolic diseases.
 The most likely explanations include:

 The acidity changes when food stays in the crop for too long, disrupting the natural balance.

 In particular, Candida, a fungal species, overpopulates and proliferates into large white plaques, impairing the crop’s ability to function correctly.

 Candida grows into the esophagus and mouth when the infection worsens, causing visibly white patches.

 The crop slows down when there’s too much Candida in the body, leaving leftover food fermenting inside.
 This creates a foul smell, hence the name “sour crop.”

 Bacteria come from other parrots, contaminated food and water bowls, or foods left in the cage for too long, especially foods that spoil quickly.